vipulnaik/diet-exercise-health/best-practices/best-practices-around-abdominal-discomfort.md

 should be for at least 2 days (preferably at least 3 days) but should not be continued more than a week without a diet review:

-* Potatoes, peas, broccoli, kale: The easy way is to skip potatoes prep (that includes these foods) and either exclude kale from the mixed veggies prep or avoid consuming the kale part of that prep.
+* Peas, broccoli, kale: The easy way is to skip potatoes prep (that includes these foods) and either exclude kale from the mixed veggies prep or avoid consuming the kale part of that prep.

 * Sauerkraut: This can be done separately from the potatoes, peas, broccoli, kale, or with partial overlap.

-* Vegan probiotic yogurt: Only do this after resuming sauerkraut, and if the other eliminations fail.

-Also avoid having these foods, that I anyway don't regularly consume:
+Also avoid having these foods, that I anyway consume sporadically and not every day:

 * Lentils